-ALTHOUGH WE SEEM TO BE DIFFERENT people everywhere are pretty much the same.
-For one thing, we all have a habit of showing a different face to the world depending on the company we keep.
+ALTHOUGH WE APPEAR TO BE DIFFERENT, in truth we are all pretty much the same.
+This is hard to discern for we all have a habit of presenting a different persona depending on the company we keep.
 It seems that we hide behind these false faces so as to avoid showing who we really are.

-For instance, while observing myself, I have noticed that the person I am at any given moment varies depending on who I’m with, like, I’m a different person to my family than I am with my friends… and different again to strangers.
+By observing yourself you’ll notice that the persona you portray at any given moment varies depending on who you’re with.
+You’ll become aware that you are a different person to your family than you are with your friends… and different again to strangers.

-To a noisy neighbour I may be seen as being cranky, to another neighbour I might be thought of as friendly.
-If the neighbours were ever to talk about me, they would be discussing two different personalities.
-“He’s a nasty old man.”… “No he’s not, he’s a good man.”
+A noisy neighbour may see you as being cranky, to another neighbour you may be thought of as friendly.
+If the neighbours were ever to talk about you, they would be discussing two different personalities.
+“What a nasty person.”… “No they’re not, they’re good and friendly.”

 We all act out our life’s drama constantly changing the face we present to the world.
-Which makes me realize that not only do we conform to the conventions of society, but we also conform to our own ‘imagined’ self image, altering it to some degree to reflect whatever the company we are in.
+Which makes for the realization that not only do we conform to the conventions of society, but we also conform to our own ‘imagined’ self image.

 “Never, ever do we dare let our guard down and show the face of our true selves.”

-Each of our false faces merges seamlessly into our persona, so we think we remain the same person….but we’re not!
+Each of our false faces merges seamlessly into our projected persona, so we think we remain the same person….but we’re not!
 We are constantly changing.
-Do we hide behind these false faces because we’re scared that we might inadvertently reveal who we really are, to the world… and to ourselves?..
+Do we hide behind these false faces because we’re afraid that we might inadvertently reveal who we really are, to the world… and to ourselves?..

 Dan’s Quote: “Not everyone thinks about us the way we think about us.